"Like" us to connect with other students, watch videos, see job offers and even get special discounts.

 Our 60-hour TEFL course provides a solid introduction to Teaching English as a Foreign Language which makes it a popular choice for people who are looking for an insight into the TEFL world, as well as those who are planning to work as a teaching volunteer.
 One of the course’s most popular features is the fact that you can fit it around your existing commitments by setting a pace of study that suits you.
-All graduates of the course will also receive the benefit of our unique support service throughout their EFL teaching career.
+All graduates of the course will also receive the benefit of our unique support service for 1 year.

 Once you have signed up for the 60-hour course, you will receive an email containing the log-in details that will give you access to your personal section of our online system.
 From this restricted area you will be able to view the course materials which you can either study online or download to your own computer.

 When you feel you have fully studied the material for an individual unit, your understanding of the topics it covers will be assessed before you proceed to the following section.
 The final part of the course consists of a lesson planning task which will be submitted online for assessment by an online tutor.
-Once you have successfully completed all sections of the course, you will graduate and receive your introduction to TEFL certificate.
+Once you have successfully completed all sections of the course, you will graduate.

 TEFL Course Aims